vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III. p.
 612 n.
 1161.
 Pāraṇā or Pāraṇa-Vide above pp. 120-121.
 Pūlicaturdaśī-vrata--on 14th tithi of Bh. śu.; tithi; Varuṇa is

-the deity; draw picture of Varuṇa in a mandala; all varnas and women may offer arghya, worship with fruits, flowers, all corns, curds &c. in the noon; performer becomes free from all sins and secures prosperity; HV II.
+the deity; draw picture of Varuṇa in a mandala; all varṇas and women may offer arghya, worship with fruits, flowers, all corns, curds &c. in the noon; performer becomes free from all sins and secures prosperity; HV II.
 130-132 (from

 Bhay.
 U.).
 Pasāmis 12th tithi; VKK 242, SmK 114.
 Pāśupatavrata-(1) Begin on Cai., make a small linga and bathe